chaos-mesh/website/versioned_docs/version-2.0.1/faqs.md

 ## DNSChaos

-### Q: While trying to run DNSChaos in OpenShift, tripped over problems regarding authorization.
+### Q: While trying to run DNSChaos in OpenShift, the problems regarding authorization blocked the process.

-Message most looked like this:
+If the error message is similar to the following:

 ```bash
 Error creating: pods "chaos-dns-server-123aa56123-" is forbidden: unable to validate against any security context constraint: [spec.containers[0].securityContext.capabilities.add: Invalid value: "NET_BIND_SERVICE": capability may not be added]
 ```

-You need to add privileged scc to default.
+You need to add the privileged Security Context Constraints (SCC) to the `chaos-dns-server`.

 ```bash
 oc adm policy add-scc-to-user privileged -n chaos-testing -z chaos-dns-server
 ```

-## Install
+## Installation

-### Q: While trying to install chaos-mesh in OpenShift, tripped over problems regarding authorization.
+### Q: While trying to install Chaos Mesh in OpenShift, the problems regarding authorization blocked the installation process.

-Message most looked like this:
+If the error message is similar to the following:

 ```bash
 Error creating: pods "chaos-daemon-" is forbidden: unable